jfreboud/jfreboud.github.io/_posts/2021-08-24-batch-learning.markdown

 ## Example

-In this example we will start a new **learning phase** from scratch (compared to the "Example: what we do..." in the [previous article]({% post_url 2021-08-23-gradient-descent %})) but this time with a **batch** size of 3.
+In this example we will start a new **training phase** from scratch (compared to the "Example: what we do..." in the [previous article]({% post_url 2021-08-23-gradient-descent %})) but this time with a **batch** size of 3.
 If the choice in this example is simple because we have only 3 **data input**, it may be more touchy in the general case.
 Yet, there is no magical formula and it will be up to the developer to